sirrahd/resume/resume.txt

 Skills
 ------
 *	**Solving problems**
-	is what drives me.
+	is my passion.
 I seek out opportunities to identify and solve problems, from physics to project management.

 *	**Diverse background**